Exascale Computing ALgorithms & Infrastructures Benefiting UK Research (ExCALIBUR)

 Knowledge exchange is a major part of ExCALIBUR, and EPCC has taken on the role of coordinating knowledge exchange across the programme.
 Focussing on ensuring that developments and research findings are shared not only between ExCALIBUR projects, but also connect with and compliment exascale activities going on across the world.

-Beyond this, EPCC has been involved in a variety of projects which have been funded by programme, to explore a range of topics.
+Beyond this, EPCC has been involved in a variety of projects which have been funded by the programme to explore a range of topics.

 Cross Domain Specific Languages (xDSL)